BCDevOps/openshift-wiki/docs/GIT/RequestGitHubUserAccess.md

     - they may add additional users as "collaborators" via the "Collaborators and teams" settings function associated with the repository in the GitHub web interface.

 - If *neither* a project's Product Owner or Technical Lead (or other similar gov resource) is a member of the `bcgov` GitHub organization:
-    - they should make a "BCGov GitHub Organization User Access Request" via a post in the #devops-requests channel of the Pathfinder Rocket.Chat.
-(URL: https://chat.pathfinder.gov.bc.ca).
+    - they should make a "BCGov GitHub Organization User Access Request" via [DevOps Request Repo](https://github.com/bcgov/devops-request-records)..
 The Product Owner may make this request for themselves, or for a Technical Lead (or similar)

 If new repository needed:
 - the product owner need to recommend *one* team member to the repo creator/owner, and make an `Access Request` according to the template below